msh9/codinginthetrenches.com/content/post/2016-09-11-angular-services-things-to-not-do.md

 instance.

-In other cases a less than ideal service pattern, like `new` of an injected constructor, arises not due to need to add something to the object, but instead a bit of over-engineering.
+In other cases a less than ideal service pattern, like `new` of an injected constructor, arises not due to need to add something to the object, but instead due to a bit of over-engineering.

 ## Over-engineering objects into services and forgetting that JavaScript has inheritance

-First let us look at an example that has been paraphrased from a real application's source:
+Let us look at an example that has been paraphrased from a real application's source:

 ```javascript
 var app = angular.module('app',[]);